DrMalina/BlackJack-React/README.md

 * Missing card animation on second and further deals
 * Fixed score counting - 'ACE' should switch value from 11 to 1 (and other way) in some scenarios

-Please note, that it is not the final version yet.
+You can preview the project here: http://bljr.surge.sh/#/ Please note however, that it is not the final version yet.

+Enjoy!